Yaoc105/FlowersClassifier/README.md

 # FlowersClassifier
 I've attempted to make a flower classifier with the 102 oxford flowers dataset.
 This took a lot of google collab testing.

+I've only managed to get it to a 77% accuracy rate

 Because I think it'd be intresting to just drop this in somewhere, my planning google document is as follows: